matterholt/matterPage/src/content/blog/2022/2020-10-14-ImperativeDeclarative/index.md

 ## Other Notes

-Declarative is not always pure and could require the use of Imperative programing.
+Declarative is not always pure and could require the use of Imperative programming.

-Functional Programing is a subset of declarative programing.
+Functional Programming is a subset of declarative programming.
 Create function to execute a task and just call on it an you are not worried how the task is performed. map() vrs traditional For loop.

 for better and full explanation follow link:
 [Imperative vs Declarative Programming](https://ui.dev/imperative-vs-declarative-programming/)